-Rivier University English
+English

 Courses in English are designed to challenge students to become critical thinkers who use language in its myriad forms as a precise, powerful, sophisticated, and creative way to know, to judge, and to communicate.
 A degree in English prepares students for thoughtful lives in which language matters both personally and professionally.
 Students who have earned the B.A. in English have become editors, journalists, managers, administrators, writers, educators, and public relations and advertising specialists, among others.
 This degree also can prepare students for a variety of graduate programs, including but not limited to, English, communications, law, business, divinity, and library science.
 Students desiring certification as secondary school teachers must fulfill the requirements of the English major.
-For information on Bachelor of Arts in English Education (Day), refer to the Education Department section of the catalog.